rishirajchaudhary/Face_Eyes-Detection/README.md

 The face and eyes detection system successfully detects and highlights human faces and eyes in real-time from a live video stream or recorded video file.

 # Conclusion
 In this project, we successfully built a real-time face and eyes detection system using OpenCV.
 The system can detect and highlight human faces and eyes from a live video stream or recorded video file.
-The project demonstrates the effectiveness of the Haar Cascade classifier for face and eyes detection and the versatility of OpenCV in computer vision applications.
+The project demonstrates the effectiveness of the Haarcascade classifier for face and eyes detection and the versatility of OpenCV in computer vision applications.

 # Real-time detection example
 <img width="253" alt="face_detect" src="https://user-images.githubusercontent.com/84733746/232330102-699e6472-1b5e-424c-977a-5df580ee02e2.png">